pull-vert/kotysa/kotysa-spring-data-r2dbc/README.md

 ## Dependency

-Kotysa is a single dependency to add to your java 8+ project.
+Kotysa is an additional dependency you can add to your Spring project.
+It is an extension to Spring Data R2DBC, and does not replace it.

 ```groovy
 repositories {